mpicbg-csbd/unet-smfish-seg/README.md

 [2]: Stapel, L. Carine, et al. (Springer Methods, etc)

+## Methods

+Membrane pixelwise classification is performed with a 5-layer (2-downsampling, 1-bottom, 2-upsampling) [unet](https://arxiv.org/pdf/1505.04597.pdf) with same model used [here](https://github.com/orobix/retina-unet).

-# Installation
+## Installation

 You need Python >= 2.7 with the standard scientific python libraries:
 - numpy, scipy, scikit-learn and scikit-image
 - the deep learning framework Keras
     - which uses as backend: Tensorflow or Theano

-# Usage
+## Usage

+...